-NAD is the abbreviation used for Nicotinamide Adenine Dinucleotide, the biologically active coenzyme form of vitamin B3 (Niacinamide).
-NAD is the oxidized form of coenzyme B3 that acts as a hydrogen (H) acceptor, while NAD(H) (known as NADH) is the reduced form that donates hydrogen as part of the Krebs’ Citric Acid Cycle (KCAC) and Electron Transport Side Chain (ETSC).
-NADH is a complex molecule comprised of vitamin B3, ribose, a mineral compound called a phosphate group and another compound called adenine nucleotide that can be made in the liver and other cells.
+NAD is the abbreviation used for nicotinamide adenine dinucleotide, the biologically active coenzyme form of vitamin B3 (niacinamide).
+NAD is the oxidized form of coenzyme B3 that acts as a hydrogen (H) acceptor, while NAD(H) (known as NADH) is the reduced form that donates hydrogen as part of the Krebs’ citric acid cycle and electron transport side chain.* NADH is a complex molecule comprised of vitamin B3, ribose, a mineral compound called a phosphate group and another compound called adenine nucleotide that can be made in the liver and in other cells.

-NAD and NADH can each be converted back-and-forth into the other form many times during the body’s energy production cycles.
-They are both involved in transferring electron pairs (energy “sparks”) during energy transfer reactions within the cell.
-Chemical energy in the form of ATP (Adenosine Tri-Phosphate) is produced in this cycle.
+NAD and NADH can each be converted back-and-forth into the other form many times during the body’s energy production cycles.* They’re both involved in transferring electron pairs (energy “sparks”) during energy transfer reactions within the cell.* Chemical energy in the form of ATP (adenosine triphosphate) is produced in this cycle.*